junxit/us-congress-bills-113/metadata.md

 - 2013-06-03 — Senate amendment agreed to: Amendment SA 1154 agreed to in Senate by Unanimous Consent.
 - 2013-06-03 — Senate amendment proposed (on the floor): Amendment SA 1154 proposed by Senator Stabenow for Senator Wyden.(consideration: CR S3912; text: CR S3912)
 - 2013-06-03 — Senate amendment submitted
+- 2013-06-04 — Message on Senate action sent to the House.
+- 2013-06-17 — House agreed to Senate amendment with an amendment pursuant to H. Res.
+264 (consideration: CR H3660-3661)